 Although the UK is set to leave the EU on 29 March 2019, the UK government has stated that this will not have an effect on GDPR being enforced in the country, meaning organisations in the UK will still be required to comply with the General Data Protection Regulation.

-For more information on GDPR and how it will affect you, visit https://ico.org.uk/for-organisations/guide-to-the-general-data-protection-regulation-gdpr/
+For more information on GDPR and how it will affect you and your business, visit https://ico.org.uk/for-organisations/guide-to-the-general-data-protection-regulation-gdpr/